Iyinoluwa Aboyeji: Education

 Aboyeji attended Loyola Jesuit College, where he completed his senior secondary in 2007.
-Afterward he went to Columbia International College and earned a bachelor's degree in legal studies from the University of Waterloo.
+Afterward, he went to Columbia International College and earned a bachelor's degree in international and legal studies and international development from the University of Waterloo and St. Jerome's University.

 Career

+Aboyeji co-founded Andela, a global job placement network for software developers in 2014.
+In 2016, he cofounded Flutterwave, Africa's leading payments technology company.

-Aboyeji is the general partner and co-founder of Future Africa, a platform that provides capital, coaching and community for mission-driven innovators.
+Aboyeji is currently the general partner and co-founder of Future Africa, a platform that provides capital, coaching and community for mission-driven innovators.

+He has also worked as an advisor at Africa Angels Network (now CRE VC), which is currently the largest seed stage fund in Africa with over 18 investments across nine countries.

-After co-founding Future Africa, he served as the deputy director-general for Oby Ezekwesili's 2019 presidential campaign.
-Aboyeji helped in building Andela and Flutterwave, two African technology companies.
+After co-founding Future Africa, Aboyeji served as the deputy director-general for Oby Ezekwesili's 2019 presidential campaign.
 He is also the Co-founder and Chairman of the Talent City Inc, a construction company.

+In November 2024, he was appointed with six others on the Nigeria’s 3MTT Advisory Committee organised by the Federal Ministry of Communications, Innovation, and Digital Economy to improve employability in the digital space in Nigeria.

+Awards and honours

+On 11 October 2022, Aboyeji was conferred with National Honours Award of Officer of the Order of the Niger (OON) by President Muhammadu Buhari.